swtan346/tp/docs/UserGuide.md

 Format: `delete INDEX`

+You can find details about each parameter [here](#parameters-for-commands).

+Additional details:

 * Deletes the patient records at the specified `INDEX`.
-* The index refers to the index number shown in the displayed list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Example command:

-`delete 2` deletes the 2nd person in the displayed list.
+`delete 2` deletes the second person in the displayed list.
 ```
 Deleted Person: Jane Doe
 IC: A1234567B